Admission Price: Free to attend, please register in advance

 Roudakova argues that this cultural shift has fundamentally eroded the very value of truth-seeking and telling in Russian society.
 Beyond Russia, this work illustrates what could happen to a country's public life when collective truths are regularly displaced by systematic falsehoods and fabrications.

-The event will be followed by a drinks reception.
+The event will be followed by a drinks reception at 6.15pm in The Pavilion, University Building, Northampton Square entrance.

 For further details contact Dr Dina Fainberg at Dina.Fainberg@city.ac.uk